yegor256/blog/_drafts/jaxb.md

 }
 {% endhighlight %}

 However, there are a few problems with this approach.
-First of all, a massive code duplication.
+First of all, there's massive code duplication.
 Building an XML document is a rather verbose process in Java.
-If every class would have to re-implement it in its `toXML()` method, we would have a big problem with duplicated code.
+If every class had to re-implement it in its `toXML()` method, we would have a big problem with duplicate code.

-The second problem is that we don't know exactly in what type of wrapping our XML document should be delivered.
+The second problem is that we don't know exactly what type of wrapping our XML document should be delivered in.
 It may be a `String` or an `InputStream` or maybe an instance of `org.w3c.dom.Document`.
 Making many `toXML()` methods in each object would definitely be a disaster.